alpacahq/user-docs/content/user-protections/_index.md

 The second DTMC protection option is protection **on exit** of a position.
 This means that Alpaca will block the exit of positions that would cause a Day Trading Margin Call.
 This may cause users to be unable to liquidate a position until the next day.

-One of the two protections will be enabled for all users (you cannot have neither protection enabled).
+One of the two protections will be enabled for all users (you cannot have both protections disabled).
 If you would like to switch your protection option, please contact [our support](https://support.alpaca.markets/hc/en-us/requests/new).

 We are working towards features to allow users to change their DTMC protection setting on their own without support help.